 Origin and Distribution

-This fish can be found in Central Africa in the Congo Basin and Cameroon.
-It inhabits densely vegetated areas of riverbanks.
+This fish originates in Central Africa in the Central Congo River basin from Kinshasa to Basonga.
+It is also found in Cameroon.
+It inhabits the densely vegetated areas at and around the banks of rivers.

 Colors and Markings

-These fish are adapted to spend most of their time upside-down.
-The underside of the body has a darker hue, which is the opposite of fish that swim with their belly downwards.
+These fish have color-adapted to spend most of their time upside-down.
+The underside of the body has a darker hue, which is the opposite of fish that swim upright.
 This reverse coloration serves to camouflage them when they swim upside down at the surface of the water.

-Like other catfish, they have sharp fin spines that can cause injuries when moving them.
-Take care when netting or moving these fish.
-Use a very fine mesh net while moving or catching this fish.
+Like other catfish, they have sharp fin spines that can cause injuries to fishkeepers or that can become entangled when moving them.
+Take care to use a very fine mesh net while catching or moving this fish.

 Upside-Down Catfish Habitat and Care

-Like most catfish, it tends to hide during the day and become active at night and the dusk hours, so adequate hiding spaces must be provided.
-Use a "moonlight" lighting fixture to view their night activities.
+Like most catfish, it tends to hide during the day, becoming active at night and during the dusk hours, so adequate hiding spaces are a must.
+Use a moonlight lighting fixture to view their night activities.

-In nature, the upside-down catfish feeds primarily on insects at the surface of the water, and it often grazes on the undersides of submerged branches and logs.
-Swimming upside-down makes these areas more accessible.
-They will also graze on algae to supplement their diet.
-You can also feed it vegetable matter in the form of shelled peas and cucumber.
+In nature, the upside-down catfish feeds primarily on insects at the surface of the water, and it often scavages the undersides of submerged branches and logs for worms, insects, and micro-organisms.
+Swimming upside-down makes these areas easier to access.
+Omnivores, they will also graze on the available algae to supplement their diet.

 In the aquarium environment, they adapt readily to all types of foods, from dry to live to frozen.
-Offer sinking catfish pellets, freeze-dried bloodworms, tubifex, and frozen foods like bloodworms and blackworms.
+Offer some sinking catfish pellets, freeze-dried bloodworms, tubifex, and frozen foods like bloodworms and blackworms.
 For optimum health, provide a varied diet that includes insect larvae when possible, particularly mosquito larvae.
-Live foods will always be readily accepted
+Live foods offered at the surface of the water or below will always be readily accepted.
+Feed vegetable matter in the form of shelled peas and cucumber even if they clean your aquarium algae.

-Females are larger, paler in coloration, and have a plumper more rounded body, particularly when ready to spawn.
+Females are larger, paler in coloration, and have plumper more rounded bodies, particularly when ready to spawn.

 Only a limited number of successful spawnings have occurred in an aquarium.
 Upside-down catfish prefer cave spawning.
 Offer an overturned clay flower pot or two or even some PVC pipe as a possible spawning location.
 Condition the breeders with live foods.
-Soften the water and use a sprinkler to add colder water to the tank, mimicking spring rains, to increase your odds for successful breeding.
+Soften the water and use a water can sprinkler to add colder water to the tank, mimicking the spring rains.
+This will increase the likelihood of successful breeding.

-If upside-down catfish appeal to you, and you are interested in some compatible fish for your aquarium, read up on:
+If the upside-down catfish appeals to you, and you are interested in some compatible fish for your aquarium, read up on: